StankDawg: BinRev Meetings

-As the forums grew there were many posts where people were looking for others in their area where other hacker meetings did not exist or were not approachable for some reason.
+As the forums grew, there were many posts of people looking for others in their area where other hacker meetings did not exist or were not approachable for some reason.
 Those places that did have meetings were sparse on information.
-Binary Revolution meetings were started as an answer to these problems and as a place for our forum members to get together.
-BinRev meetings offer free web hosting for all meetings to help organize the meetings and keep communications alive and to help projects to grow.
-Some meetings are in large cities like Chicago and Orlando while others are in small towns.
-Anyone can start their own BinRev meeting by asking in the BinRev forums.
+Binary Revolution meetings were started as an answer to these problems and as a place for forum members to get together.
+BinRev meetings offered free web hosting for all meetings to help with organization and the opportunity to grow.
+Some meetings were in large cities such as Chicago and Orlando while others were in small towns.
+Anyone could start their own BinRev meeting by asking in the BinRev forums.

 BinRev.net

 "BRnet" is the official IRC network of Binary Revolution.
 It is active at all hours of the day and contains a general #binrev channel but also contains many other channels for more specific and productive discussion.

 HackTV

-In the middle of 2003, he released an Internet video show entitled "HackTV" which was the first internet television show about hacking, and which has grown into a series of several different shows.
+In the middle of 2003, Blake released an Internet video show entitled "HackTV" which was the first internet television show about hacking, and which grew into a series of several different shows.
 They were released irregularly since most of the episodes were filmed by StankDawg in South Florida where he lived at the time.
-They wanted the show to appear professional in terms of quality, but this made cooperating over the internet difficult.
-Sharing large video files was difficult and encoded video caused editing problems and quality concerns.
+They wanted the show to appear professional in terms of quality, but this made cooperating over the internet problematic because sharing large video files was difficult and encoded video caused editing problems and quality concerns.
 The original show was released as full-length 30 minute episodes.
 This was also a problem since it because more and more difficult to get enough material for full-length episodes.
-There was also some content that was related to hacking only on a fringe level and StankDawg did not feel it was appropriate to include in the show.
-This led to other ideas.
+There was also some content that was related to hacking only on a fringe level and StankDawg did not feel it was appropriate to include in the show, so other shows were spawned instead.